banianhost/docker-cache-mirror/README.md

 REWRITE_URL				  | -          | Rewrites `$REWRITE_HOST` value in responses with `$REWRITE_URL` without changing Last-Modified
 REWRITE_HOST			  |$REMOTE_HOST|
 MODE                      | cache      | Can be either `cache` or `store`.
 Store is better for permanent caching.
+SLICE_SIZE                | 10m        | Sets the size of the slice.
+The zero value disables splitting responses into slices.
+Note that a too low value may result in excessive memory usage and opening a large number of files.

 ## Simple Usage